annieandongmei/Cross-Interfaces-Intelligent-Customer-Engagement/README.md

 ## 4. How to Build it ##
 The lab is Lex-centered to demonstrate omni-channel.
-Hands-on Lab Level 300 - **SuperBuild - the new omni-channel: How to build ONE chatbot and use it on SIX channels?
-Web, Telephony, Facebook, Alexa, Mobile Apps, Sumerian**
+Hands-on Lab Level 300 - **Build the new omni-channel in the fastest way using AWS: How to build ONE chatbot and use it on SIX channels?
+Web, Telephony, Facebook, Alexa, Mobile Apps, Sumerian (Virtual Avatar)**
+This Lab will cover AWS Lambda, Amazon Lex, AWS Mobile Services, Alexa Skill Kit, Sumerian, Amazon Connect.

 ## Appendix ##